arnavt78/bubbleos/README.md

 ## Configuration File

-The BubbleOS configuration file stores information that is required for BubbleOS to function correctly.
+The BubbleOS configuration file stores information required for BubbleOS to function correctly.
 The configuration file stores values such as:

 - Command history
 - Settings